-^{} The total volume of blood per visit represents the maximum amount of blood that would be taken if both "safety bloods" and "other bloods" are collected.
+\\ The total volume of blood per visit represents the maximum amount of blood that would be taken if both "safety bloods" and "Immunobiology bloods" are collected.
+Safety bloods can be collected up to the maximum as described on the table, however a smaller volume will be collected in most cases, as this table accounts for tubes variations between different sites.